therhamza/paradigms-hw2/README.md

 ## Design of the Web Service Functionalities
 The web service RAT does three main functions:
 - List all processes running remote server
+    - If the client wants to get a list of all processes running on the remote server, they should call the procedure "getProcesses()" remotely.
     - Returns a list of strings, where each string specifies a specific process running on the remote process
 - Screenshot remote server
+    - If the client wants to take a screenshot of the remote system, they should call the procedure "screenshot()" remotely.
-    - Returns a Base64 representation of a png image, which is the screenshot grabbed.
+    - Returns a Base64 string representation of a png image, which is the screenshot grabbed.
 - Reboot remote server
+    - If the client wants to reboot the system, they should call the procedure "reboot()" remotely.
     - Reboots remote server, and returns true or false as a status code if the rebooting is successful.